qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

      Batch vertex selection using :kbd:`Shift+R`

   Press :kbd:`Ctrl` will invert the selection, selecting the longest path along the feature boundary.
   Ending your node selection with a second click, or pressing :kbd:`Esc` will escape the batch mode.

 * **Adding vertices**: To add a vertex, a virtual new node appears on the segment center.
   Simply grab it to add a new vertex.
-Double click on any location of the boundary also creates a new node.
+  A double-click on any location of the boundary also creates a new node.
   For lines, a virtual node is also proposed at both extremities of a line to extend it.

   .. _figure_vertex_add_node: